microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-ediscoverycase.md

-In the context of eDiscovery, contains custodians, holds, searches, review sets, and exports.
+In the context of eDiscovery, contains custodians, searches, review sets.
 For details, see [Overview of Microsoft Purview eDiscovery (Premium)](/microsoft-365/compliance/overview-ediscovery-20).

 ## Methods
 |Method|Return type|Description|